PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 They can be found in the `General properties` tab of the experiment (click on the topmost item in the `Overview` area to get there).

 OpenSesame includes several `back-ends` that you can use for running the experiment.
-The mousetrap plug-ins can be used together with the back-ends `legacy` and `xpyriment`.
+The mousetrap items can be used together with the back-ends `legacy` and `xpyriment`.
 Additional information regarding the back-ends can be found in the [OpenSesame documentation](http://osdoc.cogsci.nl/manual/backends/).

 The `resolution` of the experiment should be adjusted so that it corresponds to the display resolution of the computers on which the experiment will be conducted (as it is usually desired to run the experiment in fullscreen mode).